Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: System Model

 \subsection{System Model}

 We consider a BS that is equipped with an RGB camera, a knowledge base (KB), a computing server, a GPS sensor, and an array of antennas ($A_K>>1$).
 The array of antennas is systematically organized in a uniform linear array (ULA) formation, facilitating optimal signal transmission and reception.
 The BS is assumed to operate with an analog architecture, incorporating a single RF chain, and employing a beamforming vector selected from a codebook denoted as $\textbf{X}$.
-The beamforming codebook can be represented as \cite{lider},

-where $N$ represents the total number of vectors in the set, and $L$ indicates the length of each beamforming vector.
-The $i^{th}$ beamforming vector from the codebook $\textbf{X}$ can be represented as \cite{EfficientDeep},
+The beamforming codebook can be represented as \cite{lider}, where $N$ represents the total number of vectors in the set, and $L$ indicates the length of each beamforming vector.
+The $i^{th}$ beamforming vector from the codebook $\textbf{X}$ can be represented as \cite{EfficientDeep}, where $K$ is the number of antennas elements, $s$ is the distance between adjacent antennas, $\mu$ is the wavelength of the carrier, and the quantized azimuth angle of the beamforming vector is represented as $\rho_{i}$.